 On October 21, 2024, an intense conflict in Culiacán, Sinaloa State, Mexico led to the death of 19 alleged Sinaloa cartel members at the hands of Mexican soldiers.
 The clash was initiated by an assault from over 30 gunmen on military personnel about seven miles from the state capital.

 According to the Mexican Defense Department, the soldiers reacted in self-defense, strictly adhering to legal protocols and respecting human rights.
-Seized in the operation were seven vehicles, almost 30 firearms, including machine guns, ammunition, and military-style vests and helmets.
+Seized in the operation were seven vehicles, and almost 30 firearms, including machine guns, ammunition, and military-style vests and helmets.

 The conflict led to the capture of Edwin Antonio Rubio López, a high-ranking member of the “Mayitos” faction, which has pledged loyalty to imprisoned drug lord Ismael “El Mayo” Zambada García.